 As we all know, COVID derailed many weddings this past year.
 For plenty of engaged couples, months and months of planning effectively felt like wasted time, resulting in a rollercoaster of changes, postponements, or canceled plans.
 While some determined-to-be-wed pairs carried out their vision on a smaller scale, others pushed their “I do’s” farther out into 2021 or beyond.
 To wit, virtual and micro weddings became a regular occurrence.
 Now, with the increased rollout of the vaccine, brides are seeking to get married again but on a larger scale.
 Enter: the vast emergence of second weddings for those who still want to celebrate their nuptials, more inclusively with friends and family, as initially intended.

-Ordinarily, a second wedding would sound a bit extra, but for couples whose plans inadvertently fell amid a pandemic, it’s far from excessive.
+Ordinarily, a second wedding (to the same partner) would sound a bit extra, but for couples whose plans inadvertently fell amid a pandemic, it’s far from excessive.
 A second wedding awards couple’s the opportunity to celebrate their love with those they hold nearest and dearest.
 Plus, it’s a time to debut dreamy bridal fashions that might have felt overdone for virtual or small-scale nuptials.
 “Weddings for 2021 are still very uncertain, but one thing is for sure, the bride still wants to wear her dream gown regardless of the size of the event, or type of wedding she is having,” says Beth Drake, a bridal division merchandise director at David’s Bridal.